 Experiment with spinner rings, which allow several rings to be made into one.
 The outer band supports one or more moving rings.
 We’ll cover sizing, shaping and soldering sheet metal and wire into rings.
 The rings will become one using a forming technique known as anticlastic.
-Basic solder, forging, and forming techniques will be covered.
+We’ll also cover basic solder, forging and forming techniques.

 About the Instructor